-seats and two 80-100 seat salons,

-auditoriums for live music

-vibrations need to be prevented from travelling inside or outside, conflicting with other activities that may be concurrent.
+MCM will have three performance auditoriums for live music performance, one with 250-300 seats and two 80-100 seat salons, each with high ceilings.
+Sound vibrations need to be prevented from travelling inside or outside, conflicting with other activities that may be concurrent.
 A box-in box construction has been used, and double framing of the whole structure.
 Windows are double or triple glazed for maximum thermal and acoustic performance, to manage light, heat and traffic sounds from local trams and other vehicles.
 There are acoustic panels throughout on walls and ceilings to bounce and absorb noise.
 The balance between reverberation and vibration is aided by the selection of materials and a specialist sound consultant was consulted to measure and manage this.
 As an elite teaching institution, there are many practice rooms which are very heavily insulated including acoustic doors.
 These need to be automated as they are too heavy for most people to operate.
-Services also have additional some instances, larger ducts to
+Services also have additional some instances, larger ducts to allow lower air velocities, both to minimise noise.
+These are all additional costs compared to other kinds of buildings.